misterpibbs/Motherbase/README.md

 # Motherbase GUI

-O4223017: Introduction of GUI Mocks have been added the Motherbase project.
+*UPDATE:04-23-2017*: Introduction of GUI Mocks have been added the to Motherbase project.

 The directory layout for GUI Mocks of Django, Bottle and Kivy are as follows: